SkillsUnion-SE-C3/intro-to-react-study/README.md

 - React and its place in MVC
 - When should you use ReactJS
 - What are components and why we use them in React
+- Differences between Virtual DOM and the standard DOM

 By the end of this, you should be able to: